rafaelfiume/sketch/docs/Auth.md

 Enforcing salt uniqueness prevents precomputed hash attacks.

-However, enforcing hashed password uniqueness can cause collisions (e.g. when migrating to a new hash algoright) and cause performance issues (?).
+However, enforcing hashed password uniqueness can cause collisions (e.g. when migrating to a new hash algorithm) and cause performance issues (?).

 This hybrid approach tries to strike a balance between security and usability.